-Experts say that someone – usually a child – is dying every 20 seconds from drinking dirty water and/or inadequate hygiene.
-Each well you enable us to drill or pump you enable us to repair helps hundreds of people escape the waterborne diseases that either kill them or trap them in an endless cycle of sickness and poverty.
+The World Health Organization says 1.7 billion (or almost one in four) people on our planet are drinking water each day contaminated by feces, and 505,000 people are dying each year from diarrheal diseases caused by contaminated water and inadequate sanitation and hygiene.
+That means someone – usually a child – is dying every 63 seconds.
+Each well you drill or pump you repair helps hundreds of people escape the waterborne diseases that either kill them or trap them in an endless cycle of sickness and poverty.

-Donors like you, through Lifewater Canada, have drilled more than 1,700 wells so far while also rehabilitating more than 250 out-of-service wells, repairing or replacing thousands of broken pumps, building dozens of communal washrooms (toilets and handwashing stations), and holding countless health and hygiene workshops.
+Donors like you, through Lifewater Canada, have drilled more than 2,450 wells so far while also rehabilitating more than 1,230 out-of-service wells, repairing 8,000 broken pumps, building about 174 communal washrooms (toilets and handwashing stations), and holding countless health and hygiene workshops.
 But there is still an enormous need for more.

 Provide the life-saving gift of safe, accessible water.
 You'll never regret it.